dr1s/terminator-plugins/cluster_connect/README.md

 		- current_user: True or False, if set to False user current, won't be displayed in submenu
 			default: True
 		- horiz_splits: Number of hoirzontal splits before doing a vertical split, default: 5
+		- sudouser: Array of Usernames which will be called after the login with you user with `sudo -su`
+		- group: Group name for submenu

 3. Restart Terminator.